 My students often ask me this question “how to pass PMP in first try?“.
 As a professional trainer, I can give umpteen tips and suggestions.
-But, I feel, the best tips invariably come from someone who has recently passed the certification exam.
+But, I feel, the best tips invariably come from someone who has recently cleared the certification exam.
 In this post, I have shared Christi’s experience and lessons learned in her own words.
-She became PMP credential holder after passing the exam in first attempt.
+She became PMP credential holder after passing the PMP exam in her first try.

 Christi came across my blog and contacted me through LinkedIn just before the exam.
 I cannot say that I have helped her in any way.
 But she generously accepted my request for sharing her study experience.
-She was also very kind to offer her help to PMP aspirants.
-If you have any PMP questions or need support, you can contact her through her LinkedIn profile.
+She was also very kind to offer her help to the PMP aspirants.
+If you want to pass certification exam in your first try and lloking for exam tips, you can contact her through her LinkedIn profile.

 Christi’s Experience – How To Pass PMP In First Try?

 I was very fortunate that my company provided me the resources I needed to study, but these can be obtained by anyone.

 There are plenty of “boot camps” out there (online or in each metro area), but I chose the self-paced study route.
 For the 35 hour training requirement, I watched videos on Pluralsight.com over the Christmas holidays when I had some downtime at work.
 You record the courses you take in the PMI.org application (each is about 3 or 4 hours long and covers a knowledge area).
 Lynda.com is another option we had, but I prefer Pluralsight.com, personally.